sealuzh/cloud-workbench/chef-repo/site-cookbooks/cbench-rackbox/README.md

 # cbench-rackbox-cookbook

-Application/wrapper cookbook for the rackbox cookbook.
+Wrapper cookbook for the rackbox cookbook.
 Fixes an error where all web servers (unicorn and passenger) are installed regardless of the provided attributes.
 It also provides a custom runit template for unicorn and provides additional environment variables (BUNDLE_GEMFILE, BUNDLE_PATH) for the unicorn_runit setup (see libraries/helpers).

 ## Supported Platforms